openstack-archive/infra-manual/doc/source/creators.rst

 ================================================

-The next step is to verify that you can submit a change request for the repository, have it pass the test jobs, approve it, and then have it merge.
+The next step is to verify that you can submit a change request for the project, have it pass the test jobs, approve it, and then have it merge.

 .. _setup_review: